swcarpentry/managing-research-software-projects/_episodes/06-automate.md

 - "FIXME"
 ---

-FIXME: Makefile to rebuild everything (and run common tasks)
+*   FIXME: Makefile to rebuild everything (and run common tasks)

-FIXME: make software installable as a package
+*   FIXME: make software installable as a package

-FIXME: continuous integration
+*   FIXME: continuous integration
+    *   Lint the code as part of running tests
+*   FIXME: checklists (including checklists for code review)

 {% include links.md %}